Skip to main content

 Physical Requirements

-Tuition & Fees 2021 - 2022
+Tuition & Fees 2025

 Tuition for this program is broken down as the following for anyone who completes the work commitment:

-• Paid Practicum Fee $0.00 CAD
+• Paid Practicum Fee $0.00 USD

-The total value of the in-class/in-field components of this training program is $6800.00 CAD.
+The total value of the in-class/in-field components of this training program is $6800.00 USD.
 In this cohort, successful trainees will complete paid practicums and job placements with real companies in the utilities industry, who will be sponsoring course fees for trainees who complete the Paid Practicum & 3-month Full Time Employment.

 • If you successfully complete the training program, the 3-month paid practicum, and the minimum